 Try not to stretch your moulds too far when removing objects, as it can also wear down the shiny surface or tear the mould.
 When trying to remove resin cast pieces from your mould, try running a bit of water and mild dish soap between mould and piece, and slowly work it down to help gently release the piece.

 Storing your moulds properly also helps keep their condition & shape in best form.
 Never store in open air.
 Many people keep the original packaging moulds are shipped in, to store them as well.
 Some use ziplock bags or saran wrap.
-Once wrapped, some people store in plastic drawers or boxes.
-Just be sure they're protected and not getting crushed or bent, warped or marked in storage, because it can permanently effect their shape.
+Once wrapped, some people store in plastic drawers, boxes or shelves.
+Just be sure once wrapped, moulds are protected from also getting crushed or bent, warped or marked in storage, because it can permanently effect their shape.

-Happy casting and I hope this info might help to save or prolong the life and condition of your moulds. :)
+Happy casting and I hope this info might help prolong the life and condition of your moulds. :)

 This image below: shows a mould on the left, that has worn out.
 The shine is gone, and the edges have relaxed and no longer hold the shape.
 The image on the right, shows a mould that still has it's shine (can not see in photo), and the edges are still firm and supportive.